RajsimmanRavi/vino_elascale/README.md

 * Adds all the hosts as docker-machine clients

 ## Deploy Elascale Platform
 Once the setup is complete, you can login to your swarm-master, and follow along the 'Execute Installation Script' and 'Elascale Deployment' instructions described in: https://github.com/RajsimmanRavi/Elascale_secure to deploy Elascale on ViNO platform.
+At the end of the procedure, if you're having this problem with docker-machine nodes: **Unable to query docker version: Cannot connect to the docker engine endpoint**, then just regenerate the certs: `sudo docker-machine regenerate-certs {hostname}`

 ## Cleanup Script
 In order to delete all the created VMs, you can simply call the following script: ```${SCRIPTS_DIR}/./vino_cleanup``` (fill in the variable)